Your First Project

 Section titled “Run the Project”From inside the project directory (or any subdirectory), run:

-cd my_songresonon runResonon finds resonon.toml by searching upward from the current directory, then executes src/main.non.
+cd my_songresonon runResonon searches upward for resonon.toml, then executes src/main.non.
+You’ll

-You can also run any .non file directly without a project:
+You can also run any .non file directly, no project required:

 resonon my_script.nonAdding Music

-Section titled “Adding Music”Replace the template in src/main.non with real music.
-Here’s a starting point using what you learned in the previous pages:
+Section titled “Adding Music”Now swap the template for something that actually plays.
+Here’s a starting point using what you built in the previous guides — drums and a clap, all from the bundled CR-78 kit:

 project_title("my_song");project_bpm(120);